LouiseTyou/autogen-autobuild-dev/autobuild_bench/README.md

 autogenbench tabulate results/[TASK YOU WANT TO RUN]  // print the results in tabulate.
 ```

-if you want to debug, set `-s 1` to use a single data for testing:
+If you want to debug, set `-s 1` to use a single data for testing:
 ```bash
 autogenbench run Tasks/[TASK YOU WANT TO RUN].jsonl -s 1
 ```

+If you want to debug a specific problem, you can run the `scenario.py` in `Results/[YOUR TASK]/[PROBLEM ID]/0/scenario.py` manually in debug mode.

+Everytime the `autogenbench run TASK` will check the `Results` folder and only run the problems that are not in the `Results` folder.
+If you want to rerun the tasks, you need to delete the corresponding files in the `Results` folder.

 ## Contribute